-Name Position Total number of meetings attended
+Name Position Total number of meetings attended/ number of meetings required to be attended during the Year

-Mr. Choi INED 4
+Mr. Choi INED 4/4

-Mr. Ma INED 1
+Mr. Ma INED 1/4

-Mr. Ho INED 4
+Mr. Ho INED 4/4

-The Audit Committee held a meeting on 25 March 2022 and, amongst other matters, considered and approved for presentation to the Board for consideration and approval of (i) the audited Consolidated Financial Statements; and (ii) audit-related matters.
+The Audit Committee held a meeting on 26 March 2024 and, amongst other matters, considered and approved for presentation to the Board for consideration and approval of (i) the audited Consolidated Financial Statements; and (ii) audit-related matters.